RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>40</sup> And the LORD said unto Moses, Number all the firstborn of the males of the children of Israel from a month old and upward, and take the number of their names.
 <sup>41</sup> And thou shalt take the Levites for me (I [am] the LORD ) instead of all the firstborn among the children of Israel; and the cattle of the Levites instead of all the firstlings among the cattle of the children of Israel.
 <sup>42</sup> And Moses numbered, as the LORD commanded him, all the firstborn among the children of Israel.
-<sup>43</sup> And all the firstborn males by the number of names, from a month old and upward, of those that were numbered of them, were twenty and two thousand two hundred and threescore and thirteen .
+<sup>43</sup> And all the firstborn males by the number of names, from a month old and upward, of those that were numbered of them, were twenty and two thousand two hundred and threescore and thirteen.
 <sup>44</sup> And the LORD spake unto Moses, saying,
 <sup>45</sup> Take the Levites instead of all the firstborn among the children of Israel, and the cattle of the Levites instead of their cattle; and the Levites shall be mine: I [am] the LORD.
 <sup>46</sup> And for those that are to be redeemed of the two hundred and threescore and thirteen of the firstborn of the children of Israel, which are more than the Levites;